 - You have correctly implemented consent mode or the IAB Transparency & Consent Framework (TCF v2.0).

-- You have a daily ad click threshold of 100 clicks per day, per country and domain grouping.
+- You have a daily ad click threshold of 700 ad clicks over a 7 day period, per country and domain grouping.

 Once the above criteria are met, our models enter training periods.
 You can expect to gradually notice modelled conversions flow into your conversion reporting, and are likely to see gradual improvements in reported performance.